-

 The “Euro” Pointer

-History reveals that this bird dog should be renamed to show its true countries of origin.
+By Edgar Castillo History reveals that this bird dog should be renamed to show its true countries of origin.
 Let us start with the origin of the Pointer.
 Just because “English” is in the description, it does not mean the dog originated in England.
 The English will probably tell you, yes, citing the old British policy to “Make the world England.”
 Think more along the lines such as the canine was “created” or refined on the British Isle.
 If an English Pointer could speak, it would tell you the same thing in a profound British accent.
-To their owners, we can refer to them as English Sympathizers, the Pointer is the unquestioned aristocrat…
+To their owners, we can refer to them as English Sympathizers, the Pointer is…

 -